kamil-solski/Food101_MLOps-Lvl_1/README.md

 └── README.md
 ```

 conda env is needed only for notebooks.
-It uses the same pyproject.toml that docker containers (later implementation) will be using
+It uses the same pyproject.toml that docker containers (later implementation) will be using.

 ### MLOps and ML models life cycle - human in the loop
 I see here three main blocks.
 First is data preparation that could be done in notebooks.
 User here can: extract/select features, create setup for cross-validation etc. Second is when data is ready, running training and experiments.
 User here can: choose hyperparameters, change architectures, schedule learning, check training metrics and monitoring artifacts etc. Third, when models are saved is deployment, where the best model is selected converted to onnx and implemented into inference code.
 The tests are preformed and the implementation of the model and its inference are monitored.
 This is the end of one life cycle of AI systems, users here monitor and check results of entire pipeline (like Data Scientist, Data Engineers and ML Engineers), but people that edit logic of system on which others work are ML Engineers and if designed points of human interaction with the system are insufficient, ML Engineers modify the project code.